chenghao-ch94/DFRFS/README.md

 The MiniImageNet dataset is a subset of the ImageNet that includes a total number of 100 classes and 600 examples per class.
 We follow the [previous setup](https://github.com/twitter/meta-learning-lstm), and use 64 classes as SEEN categories, 16 and 20 as two sets of UNSEEN categories for model validation and evaluation, respectively.

 ### CUB Dataset
 [Caltech-UCSD Birds (CUB) 200-2011 dataset](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) is initially designed for fine-grained classification.
 It contains in total 11,788 images of birds over 200 species.
 On CUB, we randomly sampled 100 species as SEEN classes, and another two 50 species are used as two UNSEEN sets.
 We crop all images with given bounding boxes before training.
+Data Split is available on GoogleDrive [here]([https://drive.google.com/file/d/1H3PsLXR6sJK6dKTIOpP3qznsypAQ4Ix6/view?usp=sharing](https://drive.google.com/file/d/1fXflwCYcr9VXu66eMASb9eUy2EHBP58g/view?usp=sharing)).

 ### TieredImageNet Dataset
 [TieredImageNet](https://github.com/renmengye/few-shot-ssl-public) is a large-scale dataset  with more categories, which contains 351, 97, and 160 categories for model training, validation, and evaluation, respectively.
 The dataset can also be downloaded from [here](https://github.com/kjunelee/MetaOptNet).